Muon Unscripted Testing: HIFI

 • Click the value for the Frequency parameter; A ... should appear next to it, click it.
 A new window should appear

-• Enter values for each run in the table as from 0.0 to 1.1 in steps of 0.1
+• For each of the other runs in the table, enter values from 0.1 to 1.1 in steps of 0.1

 • Click Ok